 All units are designed to be revisited where previous skills are secured before moving on.
 Each unit also has a focus so that skills are incrementally built on as children progress through the school.
 There are also units that focus on health-related activities as well as on competitive sport.
 The range of units ensures breadth and balance between individual and team pursuits and exposure to a wide variety of activities.

 Each unit is clearly planned with a coherent teaching sequence.
-We draw on planning from the PE resource bank and Arena Schemes of Work as well as employing a specialist Forest School teacher and Plymouth Argyll Football Academy coaches.
+We draw on planning from the PE resource bank and Arena Schemes of Work as well as employing a specialist Forest School teacher and Plymouth Argyle Football Academy coaches.

 Each unit is supported by a knowledge Organiser which ensures that the correct knowledge, skills and vocabulary are taught and built on from previous years.
 They also enable the teacher to accurately assess against age-related expectations and understand where the learning fits into the child’s learning journey through the school.